IntelPython/bearysta/doc/GETTING_STARTED.md

 python benchmark.py -C -b <suites to execute> -c <benchmarks to execute> --env-path envs/*.yml --overrides-path path/to/overrides/*.yaml --run-id 'descriptive_title_of_runs'
 ```

+`-b` requires a space-separated list of names of benchmark configurations
+(which will be pulled from each environment's `$CONDA_PREFIX/benchmarks`)
+or paths to benchmark configurations. `-c` requires a space separated list
+of names of benchmarks within the selected configurations to run.
 If you want to run all benchmark suites or all benchmarks, just omit the
 `-b SUITES` and `-c BENCHMARKS` arguments.
 If you have no overrides, you can
 omit the overrides-path argument.
 Be sure to set a descriptive run id.